runeanielsen/notes/kafka/kafka.md

 The guarantee might require filtering on the consumer end, but is one of the safest methods for delivery.

+### At most once

+Most once semantics are when a producer of messages might send a message once and never retries.
+In the event of a failure, the producer moves on and never attemps to send again.
+This can be useful for performance focused systems where it is okay to loss a few events if it means gaining performance by not having to wait for acknowledgements.

+### Extactly once

+Exactly once is a new addition to the Kafka feature set.
+In the context of a Kafka system, if a producer sends a message more than once, it would be delivered once to the end consumer.
+Exactly once semantics has touch points at all layers of Kafka, from producers, topics, brokers, and consumers.

+## Thanks to

 [Kafka in Action By Dylan Scott](https://www.manning.com/books/kafka-in-action)